anaURL/idny-kavon-portfolio/readme.txt

-Portfolio for multidisciplinary artist Idny Kavon personalized with Colorib template.
+Portfolio site showcasing exciting motion graphics that use stellar 3D design and imagery by talented multidisciplinary artist Idny Kavon.